Signed in as:

 Your Call, Treasurer Koutsantonis.

-SA Teen dropout rate is 24% and increasing
+Dropout rate is 24% and increasing

-Government must pay to hold them in "school".
+Gov. must hold them in "school".

 Residential schoolship accommodation is ideal for a Murray tech campus.